-The digital distribution of games allows quick access to inter- 63% have promotional material and 31% had already contractnational markets, mainly for studios focused on the consumer market and developing entertainment games.
-Platforms such as Steam, Google Play, Apple Store, Streaming, among others, allow games to be released in multiple languages at product launch.

-The number of companies declaring that they have no relationship with foreign markets fell from 18% in 2021 to 16% in 2022.
-Of the responding companies, 64% said they had international users and 58% had already provided services to foreign clients.

-Some characteristics of the companies can indicate whether the developers have the basics to start internationalization or are already operating internationally.
+The digital distribution of games allows quick access to inter- 63% have promotional material and 31% had already contracted international services in 2022. national markets, mainly for studios focused on the consumer market and developing entertainment games.
+Platforms such as Steam, Google Play, Apple Store, Streaming, among others, Figure 32: Basic conditions for internationalization allow games to be released in multiple languages at product launch.
+The number of companies declaring that they have no relation-Has multilingual staff 80% ship with foreign markets fell from 18% in 2021 to 16% in 2022.
+Of the responding companies, 64% said they had international Has a website and social networks in 76% a foreign language users and 58% had already provided services to for-Has promotional material in 63% eign clients. a foreign language Some characteristics of the companies can indicate wheth-Contracted international services 31% er the developers have the basics to start internationalization or are already operating internationally.
 Figure 32 shows how these conditions are presented in the companies participating in the survey.
-While 80% of developers have multilingual staff, 76% have a website and social networks in another language, ed international services in 2022.
+While 80% of developers have multilingual staff, Source: Pesquisa Capacidade de Produção da Indústria Brasileira de Games (2023) 76% have a website and social networks in another language,

-Figure 32: Basic conditions for internationalization